apache/hudi/rfc/rfc-37/rfc-37.md

                             "type": "bytes"
                         },
                         {
-                            "doc": "True if this entry is valid", "name": "valid",
+                            "doc": "True if this entry is deleted", "name": "isDeleted",
                             "type": "boolean"
                         }
                     ]